vp-kchav/PetsMart/README.md

 # PetsMart
-This projects is being created for WAA course project.
+This projects is being created using SpringMVC, JPA and MySql